dvt32/mse-2018-web-pdf-generator/README.md

 # web-pdf-generator
-A web app for generating a PDF file from a specified URL (developed using Spring Boot, JMS & WebSocket)
+A web app for generating a PDF file from a specified URL (developed using Spring Boot, HtmlToPdf, JMS & WebSocket)

 # How to start
 1. Import the 3 Gradle projects via Eclipse / Spring Tool Suite.